Bismillah Meaning And Its Benefits | Video Insight

 Daily protection

-In Jami at-Tirmidhi, the Prophet (PBUH) said that saying ‘Bismillāh, alladhi lā yaḍurru ma`a ismihi shai’un fil-arḍi wa lā fis-samā’, wa huwas-Samī`ul `Alīm’ (meaning in the Name of Allah, Who with His Name, cannot be harmed by anything in the earth or the heavens, and He is the Hearing, the Knowing) three times won’t be harmed by anything.
+In a Hadith, the Prophet (PBUH) said that reciting “Bismillāh, alladhi lā yaḍurru ma`a ismihi shai’un fil-arḍi wa lā fis-samā’, wa huwas-Samī`ul `Alīm” (In the Name of Allah, Whose Name nothing in the earth or heavens can harm, and He is the Hearing, the Knowing) three times will protect one from harm.

 It is recommended for Muslims to, therefore, read this dua after every Maghrib and Fajr prayer.
 Allah willing, it will serve as protection for the believers.